 Tuesdays, 2 p.m. or 3:30 p.m.

 Wednesdays, 2 p.m. or 3:30 p.m.

 Thursdays, 10:30 a.m., 3:30 p.m., or 6:30 p.m.

 Sundays, 2 p.m. or 3:30 p.m.

-- Look for a confirmation e-mail, within 3 to 5 business days, for information about when and where to meet the docent at the Museum.
+- Look for a confirmation e-mail, within 5 business days, with information about when and where to meet the docent at the Museum.